renovatebot/renovate/README.md

   If false, functions bodies are replaced with `function noRefCheck() {}`.

+**options.functionValue: function, default `(fn) => fn`**

+  Allows you to override the default formatting of function values.

+  `functionValue` receives the original function reference as input and should send any value as output.

 **options.tabStop: number, default 2**

   Provide a different number of columns for indentation.